It’s a shocking scenario: You create a page design that looks just perfect in your favorite web browser on your own computer.

 Take a look at the two screenshots of the Austin Texas massage website shown above.
 This demonstrates a common problem and an example of how different websites can look on different browsers.
 This problem was caused because not all browsers assign the same amount of space to elements that use padding and margin space in CSS.
 The second column drops below the first, and the design falls apart in Internet Explorer version 6 (which is notorious for not displaying pages according to CSS standards).

-Fortunately, IE 7, 8, and 9 do a better job of handling CSS (even Microsoft has publicly said they have stopped supporting the notorious IE6).
+Fortunately, current versions of IE do a better job of handling CSS (even Microsoft has publicly said they have stopped supporting the notorious IE6).
 Most of the design breakdowns you’ll find between browsers aren’t this dramatic, but things can get ugly.
 FYI — the designer of this site (Jeff Noble) was careful to make sure the final, published site at www.AustinRelax.com looks good in many different web browsers.

 How Web Browsers Work